Medicaid Agencies → Fiscal Operations → Reimbursement Models for Medicaid Agencies and MCOs

 MDPP Expanded Model

 The Medicare Diabetes Prevention Program (MDPP) expanded model allows Medicare beneficiaries to access evidence-based diabetes prevention services with the goal of a lower rate of progression to type 2 diabetes, improved health, and reduced spending.
 To learn more, please visit the Center for Medicare and Medicaid Innovation MDPP site.
+Additional information is also available on the MDPP Basics page of the Coverage Toolkit.

-Summary Cost and Reimbursement Table
+Summary Reimbursement Table

 In the course of implementing the National DPP lifestyle change program for Medicaid beneficiaries, states will need to fund the intervention and/or negotiate increases in rates paid to participating MCOs.
 Rates may need to account for the work MCOs will undertake in establishing and maintaining contracts with CDC-recognized organizations, cost reporting, as well as the uncertainty relative to programs costs within Medicaid.